bcgov/nr-forests-access-management/.github/ISSUE_TEMPLATE/feature.md

----
-name: Feature request / user story
-about: Suggest an idea from the perspective of a user
-title: ''
-labels: enhancement
-assignees: ''

----

 **As a** *(User Type/Persona)* **I want** *(Feature/enhancement)* **So That** *(Value, why is this wanted, what is the user trying to accomplish)*